Oversight & Committees

 ESG Steering Committee

 This cross-functional committee is responsible for developing and monitoring a range of environmental, corporate social responsibility, corporate governance, sustainability, and other public policy matters relevant to Asana, our business, and our key stakeholders.
 This committee’s work includes developing our strategy; guiding and tracking our goals, policies, and practices; and shaping our messaging and disclosure on ESG.
-The ESG steering committee charter was approved by the nominating committee, and the nominating committee meets periodically to review Asana’s approach to ESG matters.
+The ESG steering committee charter was approved by the Nominating and Corporate Governance Committee, and the Nominating and Corporate Governance Committee meets periodically to review Asana’s approach to ESG matters.